yashas-vaidya/dotfiles/README.md

 This repo is [forked](https://github.com/michaeljsmalley/dotfiles).
 Please read below to find the original introduction by [Michael J. Smalley](https://github.com/michaeljsmalley).
 It shows how to store, replicate and version control dotfiles.

-In this instance, these dotfiles are used to customize user settings on Linux/ MacOS.
+In this instance, these dotfiles are used to customize user settings on Linux/ MacOS for `zsh`-the Z shell.
 If you want to read more about dotfiles, [this blog post provides a more detailed introduction](https://web.archive.org/web/20201101094752/https://about.gitlab.com/blog/2020/04/17/dotfiles-document-and-automate-your-macbook-setup/).

 Similar to the simple example here, there are other tools to manage dotfiles--for example, [Yet Another Dotfiles Manager](https://github.com/TheLocehiliosan/yadm).

-## Original introduction with mods
+## Original introduction with modificaitons

 This repository includes ~~all~~ some of my custom dotfiles.
 They should be cloned to ~~your~~ a user's home directory so that the path is `~/dotfiles/`.
 The included setup script creates symlinks from ~~your~~ the home directory to the files which are located in `~/dotfiles/`.